amethon/www/_reflections/journal-appendix.md

 ### Bio

-First Mate Jacques Rousseau is a hardworking and reliable member of the crew of the research vessel L'Exploration, with a strong background in maritime operations.
-He has served as a first mate on a number of vessels, and is well-respected by his colleagues for his attention to detail and his ability to work well under pressure.
-He is a natural leader and is often called upon to take charge of the deck crew during challenging situations.
+First Mate Jacques Rousseau was a hardworking and reliable member of the crew of the research vessel L'Exploration, with a strong background in maritime operations.
+He had served as a first mate on a number of vessels and was well-respected by his colleagues for his attention to detail and his ability to work well under pressure.
+He was a natural leader and was often called upon to take charge of the deck crew during challenging situations.

-Jacques is a skilled navigator and is always prepared to take the helm in the absence of the captain.
-He is also an expert in seamanship and is responsible for ensuring that the vessel is well-maintained and in good working order.
-He is highly organized and is always ready to tackle any task that is thrown his way.
+Jacques was a skilled navigator and was always prepared to take the helm in the absence of the captain.
+He was also an expert in seamanship and was responsible for ensuring that the vessel was well-maintained and in good working order.
+He was highly organized and was always ready to tackle any task that was thrown his way.

-In his spare time, Jacques enjoys reading and studying nautical history, and is always eager to learn more about the sea and its secrets.
-He is a curious and inquisitive individual and is always seeking out new experiences and challenges.
-He is also a skilled sailor and enjoys spending his free time on the water, whether it be sailing or fishing.
+In his spare time, Jacques enjoyed reading and studying nautical history, and was always eager to learn more about the sea and its secrets.
+He was a curious and inquisitive individual and was always seeking out new experiences and challenges.
+He was also a skilled sailor and enjoyed spending his free time on the water, whether it be sailing or fishing.

-Overall, First Mate Jacques Rousseau is an invaluable member of the crew of L'Exploration.
-He is reliable, hardworking, and highly skilled, and is essential to the success of the ship's scientific expeditions.
+Overall, First Mate Jacques Rousseau was an invaluable member of the crew of L'Exploration.
+He was reliable, hardworking, and highly skilled, and was essential to the success of the ship's scientific expeditions.

 ##  Chief Engineer: Gerard Martin
-### Appearance

 Chief Engineer Gerard Martin is a medium-sized man, standing at around 5'9" with a thin, wiry build.
 He has short, curly red hair and a closely trimmed beard, and piercing green eyes that seem to always be studying and analyzing everything around him.
 His skin is pale and freckled, and he has a number of scars on his hands and arms from years of working with machinery.